The Recipharm story

 Between 1998 and 2004, a further three plants for the manufacture of various preparations were acquired in Sweden and in 2001, the Recipharm brand was set up for outsourcing.
 A year later, the plants were reorganised into two separate subsidiaries.
 In 2007, the decision was taken to concentrate on outsourcing and the in-house products were sold off with the Group taking the name Recipharm.
 As a contract manufacturer, Recipharm’s customers are pharma companies which place production of their products outside their own operations.

-2007 also saw acquisition of the first factory outside Sweden, at Monts in France.
-Further acquisitions followed 2007 - 2010 in England, France, Switzerland, Germany, Sweden and Spain.
-Some of these involved plants under threat of closure and this has created a positive attitude from the outset amongst the staff in the new company.
-In several cases, major resources were been invested in the new plants to obtain certification for quality, environment and working environment.
+2007 also saw the acquisition of the first factory outside Sweden, at Monts in France.
+Further acquisitions followed during 2007 - 2010 in England, France, Switzerland, Germany, Sweden and Spain.
+In April 2014 Recipharm became a publicly listed company on the Swedish Stock Exchange and during 2014 and 2015 more facilities were acquired.
 The group strategy is for subsidiaries to be autonomous and there are deliberate efforts to try and maintain local character.